Andrew-Colman/react-blazing/README.md

 ## Deployment

-Make sure your web server rewrites all requests to **'/'** since react is a SPA and we're using react-router to make multi pages available (client-side routing)
+Make sure your web server rewrites all requests to **'/'** since react is a SPA and we're using client-side routing to make multi pages available

 Read more at [Deployment guide](./docs/deployment.md)